Exceptions to the Rule of 40: Why Good SaaS Companies Sometimes Fall Below the Threshold

 Furthermore, if your company has been capital inefficient, by the time you reach The Rule of 40 consistently, you might not own much of the company.
 In this case, even if you command a premium valuation, you won’t see much of that capital.

 Finally, The Rule of 40 does not speak to the value of your specific market.
 You could beat The Rule of 40 in a sector that investors do not care about, and it would hardly move the needle in terms of valuation.

 A Notable Exception to the Rule of 40

-If you look at our graph of 65 publicly traded SaaS companies in 2019, you’ll see several companies in green that fall below the diagonal line.
-This means that they command 20x+ EV/R multiples but do not beat The Rule of 40.
-One prominent example is Okta, an identity and access management company.
-In 2019, Okta experienced nearly 50% growth, but its EBITDA Margin was at nearly -30%, falling well short of The Rule of 40.
-Nevertheless, it was one of the highest valued companies on the list, and it’s stock price has continued to soar in 2020.
+If you look at our Rule of 40 Index of 80+ publicly traded SaaS companies, you’ll see several companies with large bubble sizes yet fall below the diagonal line.
+This means that they command higher EV/R multiples but do not beat The Rule of 40.
+One prominent example is MongoDB, a subscription database as a service platform.
+In Fiscal Q4 ’22 (3 months ending January 31, 2022), MongoDB experienced nearly 60% growth, but its EBITDA Margin was nearly -30%, falling short of The Rule of 40.
+Nevertheless, it was one of the highest valued companies on the list, and its stock price has continued to soar in recent months.

 As we begin to investigate the reasons for this high valuation, the picture becomes clearer.
-Situated at the confluence of three wildly important tech trends — cloud, digital transformation, and security — Okta is in a massive and growing market.
+Situated at the confluence of three wildly important tech trends — cloud, digital transformation, and application development — MongoDB is in a massive and growing market.

 The Rule of 40: More What You’d Call a Guideline than an Actual Rule